base-angewandte/base-docs/README.md

 sources in the `./docs/` folder, where you can build it locally with [Sphinx](https://www.sphinx-doc.org/).
 See below for infos on how to build.

-The latest stable version of this documentation is also available on [TODO:readthedocslink](#)
+The latest stable version of this documentation is also available on [base-angewandte-docs.readthedocs.io](https://base-angewandte-docs.readthedocs.io)

 ## Building the docs